How does BioNote work?

 Is BioNote effective in banknote production?

-Very small quantities (parts per million) of BioNote material are required to provide an effective anti-microbial solution for banknotes.
+Very small quantities (parts per million) of BioNote material are required to be effective on banknotes.
 BioNote does not affect the colour of banknote substrates or the opacity of overcoat varnishes, be they water, solvent based or UV curable varnishes.
 BioNote material can be mixed into the protective varnish at the banknote print works or can be added at the varnish manufacturers’ premises.
 When implementing BioNote in the substrate then this would be done at the substrate manufacturers’ mill.

 Inovink has considerable experience of adding materials to banknote printing products.
 Over twenty-six billion banknotes circulating today use security material additive developed and patented by Inovink.
 All Inovink’s banknote materials have been tested, industrialised and commercialised before going to market.

-To find out more about BioNote then please contact the company using the details here or contact us directly on firstname.lastname@example.org.
-Meetings will be held with customers to present more details with the aim of then despatching trial quantities of BioNote by secure courier for laboratory tests or production trials.
+To find out more about BioNote then please contact Inovink using the details here or contact us directly on email@example.com.
+Meetings will be held with customers to present more details with the aim of then despatching trial quantities of BioNote for laboratory tests or production trials.

 How will Inovink work with central banks and their suppliers to supply BioNote?